 Where CityU Can Take You

-Graduates of our program go on to expand their educational reach as curriculum leaders, lead teachers, principals, vice principals, district directors, superintendents and assistant superintendents.
-Those who complete our approved program are also candidates for salary upgrade through the Teacher Qualification Service.
+Graduates of our program go on to expand their educational reach as curriculum leaders, lead teachers, principals, vice principals, district directors, assistant superintendents, and superintendents.
+Those who complete our approved program are also candidates for salary upgrade through provincial Teacher Qualification Services.

 Ready to Apply?